eldipa/book-of-gehn/_posts/2019-10-01-Writeup-EKO2019-Cipherchat.md

 ...     return out.encode('latin-1')
 ```

-Another particularity is that the cipher is *stateless*: two
-plaintexts will be encrypted with *almost* the same key stream.{% sidenote
+{% marginnote
 'We say *almost* because to runs of the key stream will be identical until
 one of them, based on the plaintext, hit the ``x == 0 or x == key`` condition
 *shifting* with respect the other.' %}

+Another particularity is that the cipher is *stateless*: two
+plaintexts will be encrypted with *almost* the same key stream.

 The other interesting part is how the ``key_seed`` and
 ``key_shift`` are initialized.